Frequently asked questions

 Where do I get tickets?

 Tickets are available from the ticket desk when you arrive and are limited to 8 people per tour.
 We do not sell Hoglands tickets online.

 Tickets for a Hoglands tour cost £6 per person, per visit.
-Hoglands tickets are not included in an annual ticket, you will need to buy a ticket each time you take a tour.
+Hoglands tours are not included in an annual ticket, you will need to buy a ticket each time you take a tour.

 What to expect

 Yes, you can touch the outdoor artworks.
 The sculptures can be more delicate than they look, so please be careful, especially if you are wearing jewellery.